 - K-2: The University of Florida Institute (UFLI) will be utilized in grades K-2 to support phonics instruction.
 The division is purchasing all materials for schools to support UFLI.

-- 3-12: Newsela will be utilized in grades 3-12 for English Language Arts, Science, and Social Studies to support literacy development and comprehension in all contents.
+- 3-12: Newsela will be utilized in grades 3-12 for ELA, Science, and Social Studies to support literacy development and comprehension of all contents.
 The division is purchasing Newsela.

 - Intervention at Tiers 2 and 3: